fluttercandies/flutter_scrollview_observer/README.md

 ```

-#### 2.3、Property `offset`
+#### 2.3、Parameter `offset`

 > Used to set the whole scrollView offset when scrolling to a specified index.

 For example, in the scene with `SliverAppBar`, its height will change with the scrolling of `ScrollView`.
-After reaching a certain offset, it will be suspended on the top with a fixed height, and then we must pass this fixed height to the offset property.
+After reaching a certain offset, it will be suspended on the top with a fixed height, and then we must pass this fixed height to the `offset` parameter.

 ```dart
 SliverAppBar(